Emandersen/TimeGrip-sync/README.md

 # timegrip-sync

-Designet to pull work schedules from Timegrip/Timeplan and sync it with google calender.
-Additionally it calculates estimated pay based on hourly wages and creates a report which can be automatically published to a web server to always be up to date with expected pay.
-Supports database storage to log changes in shifts.
+Pulls my work schedule from Timegrip and syncs it to Google Calendar.
+Also calculates estimated pay and publishes a password-protected report to a web server so I always have an up-to-date picture of what I'm earning.

-In this specific repo it is set to run every morning with Github Actions.
+Runs every morning via GitHub Actions.

 > Requires a Timegrip/Timeplan instance with ADFS SSO (SAML).
-The base URL and ADFS host are configured via environment variables.
+The base URL is configured via environment variables.

 ## What it does

-- Logs into Timegrip via SSO (ADFS/SAML), fetches upcoming and recent shifts
+- Logs into Timegrip via SSO (ADFS/SAML) and fetches upcoming and recent shifts
-- Creates/updates/deletes Google Calendar events to match
+- Diffs against the DB snapshot to figure out what changed, then creates/updates/deletes Google Calendar events accordingly
 - Calculates gross pay, estimated net, supplements (evening, Saturday, Sunday), pension, AM-bidrag, ATP, etc.
-- Archives a per-month HTML report in MySQL — once the pay date passes, that month is locked and never overwritten
+- Archives a per-month HTML pay report in MySQL — once the pay date passes the month is locked and never overwritten
-- Generates `gate.php` + `.htaccess` for FTP deployment; the PHP file serves reports straight from the DB with cookie auth
+- Generates `gate.php` + `.htaccess` for FTP deployment; the PHP file authenticates with a cookie and serves reports straight from the DB

 ## Running locally

 ```
-nix run . -- --dry-run --report /tmp/out/
+nix run . -- --dry-run
 ```

-`--dry-run` skips Google Calendar writes. `--report DIR` writes `gate.php` + `.htaccess` to the directory (or a plain `report.html` if `REPORT_PASSWORD` isn't set).
-Without `--save`, nothing touches the database.
+Skips all writes — just logs into Timegrip, connects to the DB and prints the timetable.
+Good for checking that everything is set up correctly.

 ```
-nix run . -- --report /tmp/out/ --save
+nix run . -- --report /tmp/out/
 ```

-Adds DB writes: shift changelog + period archive.
+Full run: syncs Google Calendar, updates the DB, and writes `gate.php` + `.htaccess` to the output directory.
+Use `--dry-run --report /tmp/out/` if you just want the report files without touching the calendar.

 ## Environment variables